-All delegates inscribed for an IJF WJT event must stay in one of the official hotels, offered in the outlines by the organisers, for a minimum of two (2) nights, e.g. Total of 4 people inscribed in judobase = 8 nights or more must be reserved.
+All delegates inscribed for an IJF WJT event must stay in one of the official hotels, offered in the outlines by the organisers.
+Reservations for a minimum of two (2) nights, must be booked through the local organiser contact detailed in the event outlines e.g. Total of 4 people inscribed in judobase = 8 nights or more.